NeoGeographyToolkit/StereoPipeline/docs/tools/sat_sim.rst

     coordinates.
 Their names have ``-ref-`` after the output prefix.

 --save-as-csm
     Save Pinhole (frame) cameras in the CSM format, as done for linescan cameras.
 Can be used to combine these sensors in bundle adjustment and solving for jitter.
+See an example in :numref:`jitter_linescan_frame_cam`.

 --dem-height-error-tol <float (default: 0.001)>
     When intersecting a ray with a DEM, use this as the height error tolerance